nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 You must create a Controller class, which implements the interface and implements all of its methods.

 The constructor of Controller does not take any arguments.
 The given methods should have the logic described for each in the Commands section.
 When you create the Controller class, go into the Engine class constructor and uncomment the "this.controller = new Controller();" line.

+## Data

+You need to keep track of some things, this is why you need some private fields in your controller class:

+	subjects – SubjectRepository
+	students – StudentRepository
+	universities - UniversityRepository